guidove/ScenicAPI/README.md

+Scenic is a the number 1 Motorcycle Navigation App on iOS.
+With Scenic users can plan, navigate and track their rides.
+For more information see [MotoMappers.com](http://www.motomappers.com) and [Scenic on the App Store](https://itunes.apple.com/app/id1089668246)

 # Scenic-Integration
-Scenic Integration is for iOS apps and Websites that offer routes.
-By adding links/buttons to your app/website you can offer your users the ability to:
+By adding links/buttons to your app and/or website you can offer your users the ability to:

+- **Navigate** navigate to your locations with Scenic
-- **Navigate** your routes (or to your locations) with Scenic
+- **Navigate** navigate your routes with Scenic
-- **Import** your routes to their Scenic account
+- **Import** send routes from your site to their Scenic account

-Scenic is a (Motorcycle) Navigation App for iOS.
-With Scenic users can plan, navigate and track their (Motorcycle) Trips.
-For more information see [MotoMappers.com](http://www.motomappers.com) and [Scenic on the App Store](https://itunes.apple.com/app/id1089668246)

 By integrating with Scenic you not only offer more functionality to your existing users, but also **open up an additional channel to acquire new users**. (i.e. Scenic users will notice the integration with your site/app.)